seontechnologies/seon-web-stream-sdk-public/README.md

 The SDK collects device and browser signals and streams them to the SEON platform, where they are used to build real-time risk flags — for example, detecting proxy/VPN usage, browser spoofing, automation tools, or private browsing.

+## Content-Security-Policy (CSP)

+If your website uses Content Security Policy (CSP) headers, ensure that the following sources are allowed:

+- `connect-src *.usersession.io *.seonintelligenceresolver.com`

+> Note: In case the `*.usersession.io` domain is rotated, please update the CSP accordingly.
+Alternatively, proxy the ingest traffic as described in [Proxying the ingest traffic](#proxying-the-ingest-traffic-optional).

 ## Common integration difficulties

 - **`authData` must be set before starting a stream.** If no `authData` has been provided before calling `startStream()`, the SDK has no session token and requests will be rejected by the SEON backend.
 Because `authData` is short-lived, fetch a fresh blob before every stream start.